keinenclue/sasm-docker/README.md

 #### Issues

 - If you get the warning `warning: creating DT_TEXTREL in a PIE` add the flag `-fPIC` to `Linking options`
+- If the debugging doesn't work, clear your Data path(it's best that you completly delete the folder and then recreate it and put your files back in)

 ## Screenshots